-Some call it the greatest sporting event in the world, others tune in for the half-time entertainment or to try to spot A-list celebrities in the (smaller than usual) crowd.
+Some call it the greatest sporting event in the world, others tune in for the half-time entertainment or to try to spot A-list celebrities in the crowd.

-Whatever the reason, millions of people worldwide are expected to watch Super Bowl 55 - American football's biggest game - on Sunday, 7 February.
+Whatever the reason, millions of people worldwide watched Super Bowl 56 - American football's biggest game - which took place on Sunday.

-If you don't know much about the sport but want to know more then don't worry, it'll be a bit different this year due to coronavirus, but some things never change.
+If you don't know much about the sport but want to know more then Newsround has got you covered.

-Keep reading for some handy tips and phrases so you can sound just like an expert.
+Keep reading for some handy information so you can sound just like an expert...

 The team which has control of the ball will have their offence (attacking players) on the pitch.